aws-clouddevops/ansible/README.md

 # for i in mongodb catalogue redis mysql cart frontend ( Any component can be mentioned here)

 Catalogue component's dependency is MongoDB -- It can be done using meta argument inside the  meta argument.
 Meta argument helps you always in creating such dependencies.

+#### Ansible-Pull

+ for Ansible pull to work you need to ensure that the machine which executes gthe pull command has Ansible Installed

+ ## Install Ansible: curl https://gitlab.com/thecloudcareers/opensource/-/raw/master/lab-tools/ansible/install.sh | sudo bash